EliGilmour/Eli-1/_posts/2023-05-23-sortingalgorithms.md

 - Python doesn't have explicit pass-by-reference semantics, the behavior of passing a list to a function resembles pass-by-reference, as modifications to the list within the function persist after the function call.

+# Practice Problems

+1. Bubble sort is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
+This process is repeated until the entire list is sorted.
+    Selection sort is another simple sorting algorithm that works by dividing the list into a sorted and an unsorted region.
+It repeatedly finds the smallest (or largest) element from the unsorted region and swaps it with the leftmost unsorted element, expanding the sorted region by one element.

+2. Merge sort is a divide-and-conquer algorithm that recursively divides the list into smaller sublists, sorts them, and then merges them back together to obtain a sorted list.
+It has a time complexity of O(n log n). insortion sort, It iterates through the list and repeatedly inserts each element into its correct position within the already sorted part of the list.
+It has a time complexity of O(n^2).

 # Merge sorts a list of dictionaries based on provided key
 def mergeSort(arr, key):
     if len(arr) > 1: